 Focused work in Spanish composition allowing students to develop creative, professional, and academic writing styles.
 Emphasis is placed on structure, style, and content as well as grammar.
 Classic and contemporary texts, films, and other multi-media resources will provide stylistic models as well as a cultural context for writings.
 Offered every semester.

-Prerequisite: SPN 301 or 302 Spanish Conversation & Composition Meets general academic requirement W when offered as 304.
+Prerequisite: SPN 301 or 302 Spanish Conversation & Composition

 307. Spanish for the Community: Interpreting